 A peptic ulcer is a sore that forms when digestive juices wear away the lining of the digestive system.
-It can occur in the lining of the stomach, duodenum, or lower part of the esophagus.
-The symptoms can include indigestion-like pain, nausea, and weight loss.
+It may occur in the lining of the stomach, duodenum, or lower part of the esophagus.

 Globally, researchers estimate that around